 - The Committee will sponsor all shows, determine the number of point shows each year and set show dates. - Age classes will be established after the May 1st registration to establish a show bill. - The show bill for all 4-H Point Shows must remain as approved by the Committee. - All Light Horse shows begin at 8 a.m. and will follow the current Showbill accordingly. - All Mini / Draft shows begin at 9 a.m. and will follow the current Showbill accordingly. - All English and Western classes will be billed together on the show bill. - No classes will be combined unless determined by the Committee. - In case of inclement weather and cancellation of a show, no makeup show will be held; no points will be given for the entire show and no refunds. - Ring Assignments may be adjusted on day of show to keep show moving forward. - Lights patterns such as Fitting & Showing, Trail Classes, Equitation over Fences, Reining Pattern, Saddle Seat Pattern and Dressage will be posted at the beginning of each show. - Mini / Draft Patterns such as Showmanship, Jumping, In-Hand Trail, Obstacle Driving, and Gaming will be posted at the beginning of each show. - Gate calls (1 minutes) and Tack Changes (5 minutes) will be announced promptly by the Announcer.
-If exhibitors fail to enter the ring after the allotted time, the gate will be closed and the exhibitor disqualified. - A current Rule Book will be available for reference at each show. - Every member is responsible for their own back number. - Placing will be awarded first through sixth and points will be assigned when the exhibited class has six or more participants. - Points for classes that contain less than six exhibitors will be adjusted based on the number of exhibitors in the class and their placing. (i.e. If a class has only three exhibitors, 1st place will acquire only three points, 2nd place will acquire only two points, and 3rd place will acquire one point). - Ribbons for all 4-H point shows and ribbons and trophies for the 4-H Fundraiser / Fun Show will be ordered and purchased by the Ribbon committee. - The last point show will be prior to the State 4-H Horse Show entry deadline.
+If exhibitors fail to enter the ring after the allotted time, the gate will be closed, and the exhibitor disqualified. - A current Rule Book will be available for reference at each show. - Every member is responsible for their own back number. - Placing will be awarded first through sixth and points will be assigned in the following manner: 1st place = 6 points, 2nd place = 5 points, 3rd place = 4 points, 4th place = 3 points, 5th place = 2 points, 6th place = 1 point. - Points for classes that contain less than six exhibitors will be adjusted based on the number of exhibitors in the class and their placing. (i.e., If a class has only three exhibitors, 1st place will acquire only three points, 2nd place will acquire only two points, and 3rd place will acquire one point).

+- Ribbons for all 4-H point shows and ribbons and trophies for the 4-H Fundraiser / Fun Show will be ordered and purchased by the Ribbon committee. - The last point show will be prior to the State 4-H Horse Show entry deadline.